 It seems that frugal living is a real topic these days.
-People are either becoming crazy frugal or moving in the total opposite direction and ruining their finances.
-There has got to be a happy medium when it comes to frugal living and a truly balanced life.
+People are either becoming crazy frugal, or moving in the total opposite direction and completely destroying their finances.
+There has got to be a happy medium when it comes to frugal living and a truly balanced life!

 But how do we find that line?
 I’ve always thought that a great way to learn is to take tips from how other people live and apply some of those tips to your own life!
-That’s why I’ve always been fascinated by the daily habits of frugal people.
-I’m so fascinated by frugality that I compiled everything I’ve learned into a FREE 5 Day Course Called 5-days to frugal!
+That’s why I’ve always been fascinated with blog posts with titles like “daily habits of…”, hence the creation of this exact post!

 - They learn frugal habits from their parents and/or grandparents and it’s just ingrained in them from a young age